Pandas Notebook

 pd.concat([df_2024, df_2025]) # stack rows

-pd.concat([df_2024, df_2025], ignore_index=True) # reset index after stacking
+pd.concat([df_2024, df_2025], ignore_index=True) # reset the index after stacking

 pd.concat([df_a, df_b], axis=1) # stack columns side by side